 Yoga at grace is community-supported, with a suggested donation of $15.
 If you can give more, that will help us offer yoga to someone who has less.
 If you can’t afford to donate, we welcome you all the same.
 When we are able to gather again in person, donation boxes are located at cathedral entrances; your donations support the teacher, musicians and the cathedral.
 We are always looking for volunteers to help in non-financial ways as well.

 We welcome participants of all ages and abilities.
 Watch this great story about one of our most dedicated yogis, Charles, who doesn’t let Multiple Sclerosis hold him back from being an active participant.

 What to Bring

-Please bring a yoga mat and any other yoga props you wish to use.
-We have mats available to loan for a $5 minimum donation, but sometimes they run out.
+Once in-person gathering resumes, please bring a yoga mat and any other yoga props you wish to use.
+We have a limited number of mats available to loan for a $5 minimum donation.
 Only water is permitted in the cathedral.
 Dress in warm, comfortable exercise clothes as the cathedral can be quite cool.
 If you have any serious injuries or medical concerns, please discuss practicing yoga with your doctor.